DAAK543/azure-database-migration571/README.md

 The aim of this project is to architect and implement a cloud-based database system on Azure via hands-on expertise in cloud engineering.
-A production environment was set-up for the AdventureWorks database using the Microsoft SQL Server Management Studio (SSMS) and was subsequently migrated to Azure SQL database thruogh the Azure Data Studio.
+A production environment was set-up for the AdventureWorks database using the Microsoft SQL Server Management Studio (SSMS) and was subsequently migrated to Azure SQL database using Azure Data Studio.
+The hands-on experience offered me the opportunity to confidently apply a number of Azure cloud services to the AdventureWorks database from the SQL Server Management Studio to ensure a seamless database migration.